Olmsted Medical Center's History

 Those who are open to new ideas and repeatedly reach out to help others in ways, large and small.
 Often it’s the little things … the little considerations, the little courtesies … that are the most important to colleagues as well as customers.

-If you'd like to learn more about OMC's history, please call or visit our hospital's OMC Auxiliary gift shop, where you'll find for sale softcover copies of the book Shadows: A History of the Olmsted Medical Center.
+If you'd like to learn more about OMC's history, please call or visit the OMC Hospital Gift Shop ("The Gift Box"), where you'll find for sale softcover copies of the book Shadows: A History of the Olmsted Medical Center.
 Published in 2010 and written by past OMC president and surgeon G. Richard Geier Jr., MD, the book looks back at more than 60 years of OMC's history.